-Networking is virtualised on AWS, as are most services that they offer.
+Networking is virtualized on AWS, as are most services that they offer.
 Selecting and building your virtual network requires evaluating the available options, and then testing and measuring the service to ensure your performance efficiency.

 It is critical to understand how your network impacts the performance of your workloads.
-Understanding network throughput, latency, and errors is essential for defining metrics and analysing the data to see what needs to be changed to improve efficiency.
+Understanding network throughput, latency, and errors is essential for defining metrics and analyzing the data to see what needs to be changed to improve efficiency.

-Once the you have a handle on the data, you can analyse network features that you can use to configure or alter your network to improve performance.
+Once the you have a handle on the data, you can analyze network features that you can use to configure or alter your network to improve performance.
 Product features like Amazon S3 Transfer Acceleration, can improve performance dramatically.
 Others include the AWS Global Accelerator, Amazon S3 Content Accelerator, and the Amazon Elastic Network Adapter, all these options improve performance in some way.

-You can also utilise load balancing to take advantage of the elasticity of the cloud.
+You can also utilize load balancing to take advantage of the elasticity of the cloud.
 Network Load Balancer is great for TCP traffic that needs extremely high performance.
 This load balancer can deliver ultra low latency while handling millions of requests per second, even in an extremely volatile traffic pattern.
 If you offload the encryption process to the Elastic Load Balancer, performance can be improved even more.

 Another way to improve performance is choosing the AWS regions that are closest to where your users are.
 The shortened travel time to the servers truly improves the user experience.
-Utilising a content delivery network (CDN), which caches data closest to the users, also offers a great benefit to performance because of its global presence.
+Utilizing a content delivery network (CDN), which caches data closest to the users, also offers a great benefit to performance because of its global presence.
 Amazon Cloudfront is a global CDN.
 There is also AWS Local Zones, which delivers single-digit millisecond latency for applications like video rendering services.

 Understanding business workloads allows for the optimal selection of network options that profile the best performance efficiency.

 Cloud computing environment configuration review